trilitech/tezos-developer-docs/docs/architecture/nodes.md

 - It is separated into a protocol and a shell to make it easier to upgrade.
 - It implements a client/server architecture, to allow composition with many other tools in a safe way.

-Nodes communicate with clients and with each other through a peer-ro-peer [RPC interface](#the-rpc-interface).
+Nodes cooperate with clients and with each other through an [RPC interface](#the-rpc-interface).

 The Octez suite, which is an implementation of the Tezos node and other executables, instantiates these principles in the [Octez software architecture](https://tezos.gitlab.io/shell/the_big_picture.html).